eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 qualified certificates for electronic signatures/seals to those public sector bodies referred to in [Article 3](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e739-1-1), point (46), and identified as the issuer in the PuB-EAA (cf. point (b), of Annex VII - INEXISTENT ANNEX -).
-The (trusted) list compiled by the Commission shall be deemed to be a constitutive list of such [Art.3](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e739-1-1)(46) bodies recognized for issuing PUB-EAAs.
+The (trusted) list compiled by the Commission is deemed to be a constitutive list of such [Art.3](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e739-1-1)(46) bodies recognized for issuing PUB-EAAs.
-Consequently, QTSPs are expected to verify such lists prior to issuing a qualified certificate to any entity claiming to be [Art.3](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e739-1-1)(46) body.
+Consequently, QTSPs are expected to verify such lists prior to issuing a qualified certificate to any entity claiming to be a [Art.3](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e739-1-1)(46) body.

 | **Index** | **Requirement specification** |
 |------------|-----------------|